intracom-telecom-sdn/multinet/README.md

 #### Environment setup using Vagrant

-You could also use `vagrant` to setup a testing environment quickly.
+You can use Vagrant to setup a testing environment quickly.
 Using the provided `Vagrantfile` you can boot a configurable number of fully provisioned VMs in a private network and specify their IP scheme.
-If you already have a testing environment you can skip this step.

 Under the `vagrant` directory we provide scripts and Vagrantfiles to automatically setup a distributed environment of VMs to run Multinet.
 The steps